 3. Marco Island, Florida

-Location: Marco Island is located near southwest Florida.
-It is 18 miles south of Naples and 48 miles from Southwest Florida International Airport (RSW).
+Location: Marco Island is 18 miles south of Naples and about an hour’s drive (48 miles) from Southwest Florida International Airport (RSW) in Fort Myers.

 Where to stay on Marco Island: The J.W.
 Marriott Marco Island Beach Resort is the premier hotel on Marco Island.